williamkapke/bndlr-basic/README.md

-This is an example of a basic site that uses bdnlr.
+This is an example of a basic site that uses bndlr.